Everything You Need To Know About Postpartum Depression

 • With that amount of blood loss, I had to restore my body with valuable vitamins.

-The 6 must-have Postpartum Supplements
+The 6 Must-Have Postpartum Supplements to Decrease Depression

 • Essential Fatty Acids - important for a healthy nervous system.
 It is recommended to supplement with 1-3 g/day of fish oil with DHA and EPA to reduce depression.